remix-run/remix-website/data/posts/remix-vs-next.md

 The browser navigates to `"/add-to-cart"` with a POST of the form's serialized data, adds pending UI, and renders a new page with all fresh data from your database when it's done.

 Remix does the same thing, except optimized with capital-F `<Form>` and a function on your route named `action` (imagine your Next.js pages were their own API route).
-It posts with `fetch` instead of a document reload and then revalidates all the data on the page with the server to keep the UI in sync with the back end.
-This is the same thing you're used to doing in an SPA, except Remix manages it all for you.
+It posts with `fetch` instead of a document reload and then revalidates all the data on the page with the server to keep the UI in sync with the backend.
+This is the same thing you're used to doing in an SPA, **except Remix manages it all for you**.

 There are no React Context or global state management tricks.
 There's no extra application code needed to communicate a mutation with the server.
 This is why the Remix bundles are nearly 30% smaller than the Next.js bundles.